jamalosman/banoffee/README.md

 - The Bootstrap CSS library is a listed dependancy of the angular-ui-bootstrap module, so you also have access to the [Bootstrap CSS library] (http://getbootstrap.com/css/).

 ### CSS
-- We have left in a default style.css in the www folder.
-Use either this or SASS (found in scss in the parent directory).
-DO not use both, as the SASS
+- We have left in a default style.css in the www folder if you do not wish to use SASS

 ## API